apache/druid/docs/querying/timeseriesquery.md

 row even if the query is run in "descending" mode.
 Post-aggregations in the grand totals row will be computed based upon the grand total aggregations.

-## NULL filling
+## Empty bucket values

-By default timeseries queries fill empty interior time buckets with NULL.
+By default Druid fills empty interior time buckets in responses to timeseries queries with the default value for the [aggregator function](./sql-aggregations.md).
-For example, if you issue a "day" granularity timeseries query for the interval 2012-01-01/2012-01-04, and no data exists for 2012-01-02, you will receive:
+For example, if you issue a "day" granularity timeseries query for the interval 2012-01-01/2012-01-04 using the SUM aggregator, and no data exists for 2012-01-02, Druid returns:

 ```json
 [